tpisto/pdf-fill-form/README.md

 Libary uses internally Poppler QT5 for PDF form reading and filling.
 Cairo is used for PDF creation from page images (when parameter { "save": "imgpdf" } is used).
 ## Features

+* __NEW version 3.1.0__: Added feature allowing for parallelization of the imgpdf feature, also allows for settings scale and whether antialiasing should be used.

 * __NEW version 3.0.0__: Updated QT library to version 5 (by Rob Davarnia @robdvr).

 * Version 2.0.0__: Updated nan library to version 2.4.0.
 Now __pdf-fill-form__ works also with all latest node.js versions.
 Tested using 0.12.0, v4.4.7, v5.2.0, v6.3.0, v6.8.0, v6.9.1